c1foZ/pacman/README.md

 ## Pacman!

-Pacman is a classic arcade game implemented in C#.
+Pacman is a classic arcade game implemented in C# and playable in the terminal (or command prompt).
 In this version, the player controls Pacman through a maze, collecting dots while avoiding enemies.
 The objective is to score as many points as possible while surviving the maze.

 ## Installation